What Does Explainable AI Mean in Practice? Evaluative Requirements from a Longitudinal Clinical Case Study: Background

-Recent advancements in ML have accelerated the integration of AI capabilities into software, significantly transforming software engineering processes \cite{martinez-fernandez_software_2022}.
-Developing AI software differs from traditional software development in three ways \cite{amershi_software_2019}.
-First, it is more challenging and complex to discover and manage the data required for ML applications.
+Recent advancements in machine learning have accelerated the integration of AI capabilities into software, significantly transforming software engineering processes \cite{martinez-fernandez_software_2022}.
+Developing AI software differs from traditional software development in three ways \cite{amershi_software_2019}: First, it is more challenging and complex to discover and manage the data required for AI systems.
 Second, it demands skills that are often not present in typical software teams.
 Third, AI components are harder to handle as modular units.

-Another significant change is that users now require explanations of how AI applications work, which compels developers to elicit requirements for these explanations to effectively meet user needs.
-Studies on explainability requirements first surfaced in the Software Engineering literature in 2019 \cite{ahmad_requirements_2023} with Köhl et al.'s \cite{kohl_explainability_2019} attempt to define explainability requirements as: ``A system S must be explainable for target group G in context C with respect to aspect Y of explanandum X." This definition emerged from their observation that there was no systematic and overarching approach to ensure explainability by design, and that it was often not even clear what precisely was meant when demanding explainability from a system.
+Another significant change is that users now require explanations of how AI systems work, which compels developers to elicit requirements for these explanations \cite{ahmad_requirements_2023}.
+Studies on explainability requirements first surfaced in the Software Engineering literature in 2019 with Köhl et al.'s \cite{kohl_explainability_2019} attempt to define explainability requirements as: ``A system S must be explainable for target group G in context C with respect to aspect Y of explanandum X." This definition emerged from their observation that there was no systematic and overarching approach to ensure explainability by design, and that it was often not even clear what precisely was meant when demanding explainability from a system.
 Chazette et al.~\cite{chazette_exploring_2021} criticized the definition of Köhl et al., arguing that it leaves open what exactly is to be explained and that we need a better understanding of what explainability means from a software engineering perspective.
 Based on a systematic literature review, they propose the following definition: ``A system S is explainable with respect to an aspect X of S relative to an addressee A in context C if and only if there is an entity E (the explainer) who, by giving a corpus of information I (the explanation of X), enables A to understand X of S in C."